HSley13/chatApp_client/README.md

 + **Real-time File and Voice Note Transmission** : Send files and voice notes in real-time without degradation.
 + **Real-time is Typing...
 Message** : Notifies When Someone is typing a message.
 + **Password Recovery** : Uses Self-asked Secret Question and Answer that were entered when signing up.
-+ **Swipe Back (from left to right) Navigation** : Swipe on the edge of the window to go back to previous ones.
-This Implementation was possible By overriding both QT's mousePressEvent and mouseMoveEvent core function.
 + **Dynamic Client Names** : Allows clients to change their names dynamically, reflecting changes Friend list/Group list (Whole Interface).
 + **Online/Offline Status** : Indicates user status with green (online) and red (offline) dots.
 + **Permanent Data Storage**: (Audio) Uses emscripten's IDBFS for local data storage, ensuring consistency with IndexedDB along with AWS for Files.